 - 1. On the menu bar under Devices, select Device Tools and click Command Scripts.
 The Command Scripts page opens. - 2.
 Select the name of the script you want to run. - 3.
 In the Action column, click Run.
 The Run Command Script Task page opens.
-Refer to "Run Command Script Task Page Fields" on page 318 for information.
+For more information, see "Run Command Script Task Page Fields" on page 328.